-ASC IsoThermal TubeTrap 16 Inch Diameter, 45hz
+ASC IsoThermal TubeTrap - 16 Inch Diameter, 45 Hz

 Isothermal TubeTraps are modular, self-contained, broadband acoustic absorber/diffusers that improve the quality of music playback.

-The IsoThermal TubeTrap continues this tradition with thier new patented technology by delivering twice the bass absorption power, a fully adjustable diffuser with dynamic broadband sound absorption and diffusion.
+The IsoThermal TubeTrap continues this tradition with their new patented technology by delivering twice the bass absorption power, a fully adjustable diffuser with dynamic broadband sound absorption and diffusion.
 As the acoustic workhorse for solving your room’s sonic problems, the Isothermal TubeTrap offers extended bass absorption and treble range diffusion to help your room sound lively and tight.

 IsoThermal TubeTrapsTM absorb and diffuse treble just like the traditional TubeTrap.
 However, IsoThermals provide up to 30% more absorption in the muddy bass range below middle C and up to 100% more, double the absorbing power, in the sub-bass range below 60 Hz.
 As with all TubeTraps, IsoThermals work best when positioned in the corners of the room and against the walls of the room nearest the speakers.
 Keep the treble diffuser rotated towards the room to maintain and enhance upper treble room ambiance.